 Another unique opportunity in Mongolia is the meat industry.
 Within Mongolia, people are far outnumbered by livestock.
-In fact, there are over 70 million head of livestock in the country.
+In fact, there is over 70 million head of livestock in the country.
 With not a lot of people to eat all that meat, domestically, the price of meat is cheap.

 The companies that are in the meat business or meat processing business or otherwise participate are just not in a hot industry.
 However, just across the border, there are over a billion people who are willing to pay top dollar for what they perceive is premium organic meat from Mongolia.